-Below our recommendations with a split in Central Rome and other areas for your convenience.
+Our selection follows, with restaurants split in Central Rome – Other Rome areas – Near Rome, for your convenience.

 You can follow us on twitter as well as facebook for last-minute updates which we will try to show here as well!

 All’Oro near Piazza del Popolo (map).
 Creative cuisine, 1 Michelin star.